-Over the next year we plan on documenting everything we know about rabbits for the benefit of others in our situation, but for now here are the basics:
+We plan on documenting everything we know about rabbits for the benefit of others in our situation, but for now here are the basics:

-- Adopt, don’t shop - there are thousands of abandoned rabbits at sanctuaries around the world.
+There are thousands of abandoned rabbits at sanctuaries around the world.
 Please visit one before buying a farmed baby from a pet shop or an online ad.

 There are lots of books on rabbits out there.
 We can definitely recommend these two: